Andy Robustelli

 Andrew Richard Robustelli (December 6, 1925 – May 31, 2011) was an American professional football player who was a defensive end in the National Football League (NFL) for the Los Angeles Rams and the New York Giants.
-He played college football at Arnold College and was selected in the nineteenth round of the 1951 NFL Draft.
+He played college football at Arnold College and was selected in the nineteenth round of the 1951 NFL draft.
 Robustelli was a six-time first-team All-Pro selection and was inducted into the Pro Football Hall of Fame in 1971.

-Early life
+Early life and college

 Robustelli was born on December 6, 1925, in Stamford, Connecticut, to Lucien Robustelli, an Italian-American and his wife Catherine Robustelli.
 He attended Stamford High School, where he excelled in football and baseball.
 At age 18, he enlisted in the United States Navy and served on the USS William C. Cole in the Pacific Theater.
 After the war, he attended the now-defunct Arnold College, in Milford, Connecticut, where he played both football and baseball.
-After college, he was drafted in the NFL by the Los Angeles Rams in the nineteenth round of the 1951 NFL Draft.
+After college, he was drafted in the NFL by the Los Angeles Rams in the nineteenth round of the 1951 NFL draft.
 In June 1951, he was offered a tryout with the New York Giants baseball club.
 The Giants offered Robustelli a $400 contract to play for their minor league affiliate, the Knoxville Smokies.

-Football career
+Professional career

-Player

-A two-way end at Arnold College, Robustelli was selected by the Los Angeles Rams in the nineteenth round of the 1951 NFL Draft and was considered a long shot to make the team.
+A two-way end at Arnold College, Robustelli was selected by the Los Angeles Rams in the nineteenth round of the 1951 NFL draft and was considered a long shot to make the team.
 The Rams were impressed with his determination and toughness as a defensive end and he not only made the team, he was an All-Pro in 1953 and 1955.
 He played for the Rams until he was traded to the New York Giants in 1956.

 Robustelli spent nine seasons with the Giants, playing for six conference champions and one NFL championship team.
 He was a starter on the Giants defense from 1956 until his retirement after the 1964 season.

 In Robustelli's first season, the Giants won the NFL championship.
 They won Eastern Division titles in 1958, '59, '61, '62, and '63, losing in the NFL championship game each time, in 1958 and 1959 to the Baltimore Colts, in 1961 and 1962 to the Green Bay Packers, and in 1963 to the Chicago Bears.

 With the Giants, Robustelli was an All-Pro in 1956, and 1958 through 1960.
 He received the 1962 Bert Bell Award as best player in the NFL, one of the few defensive players to do so.
 He played in 174 NFL games, missing only one in his career.
 Over his career, he recovered 22 fumbles (the NFL record when he retired) and intercepted two passes, returning both for touchdowns.

 Although small for a defensive end at 6'0" and 230 pounds, Robustelli was exceptionally smart, quick, and strong and known as a superb pass rusher.
 Robustelli also holds the distinction of being the only football player to have played in the first two nationally televised NFL games.